pbredenberg/lemppress/README.md

 # LEMPDash
-LEMPDash is a collection of bash tools to aid the creation of nginx sites.
+Version 0.0.2

+LEMPDash is a command line tool to help streamline a LEMP stack web hosting environment.
 Includes nginx server block and mysql database creation, backup, destruction, etc.

+This tool is comprised of various shell scripts and ideas collected from around the web, arbitration given as neccessary.

 ##System Requirements
 LEMPDash is written and tested on Ubuntu 14.04 only, all other buyers, beware!
 Unless you have alot of free time.